 Although the investigation and the report focus primarily on wrong site anaesthetic blocks, the findings, safety recommendations and safety observation may be beneficial when considering the development of other national patient safety initiatives.

-We've made two safety recommendations to the Royal College of Anaesthetists as a result of this investigation.
+We made two safety recommendations to the Royal College of Anaesthetists as a result of this investigation.
 We received their response to our recommendations within 90 days of publication of the investigation report.

 We recommend that The Royal College of Anaesthetists establishes a specialist working group to evaluate the current practices used to reduce wrong site block incidents.
 This group should consider how safety initiatives to reduce wrong site blocks can be standardised in anaesthesia training and practice.
 It is recommended that the specialist working group consider the impact of: the patient’s state of consciousness, changes in a patient’s position and the prevalence of wrong site block incidents compared to the number of blocks administered.

 We recommend that The Royal College of Anaesthetists ensures any further work identified by the specialist working group to reduce wrong site block incidents is subject to human factors-based testing and evaluation.

 Combined response to both recommendations received 7 November 2018: